invad0r/notable-notes/notes/quotes.md

 Freedom is doing what you love to do, if you love to do what you ought to do.
 We won’t discover lasting liberty by indulging in whatever we want, but by letting God transform our desires.

-— desiringgod.org
+~ desiringgod.org
 ```
 ```
-What Is Important Is Seldom Urgent and What Is Urgent Is Seldom Important
-    — Dwight D. Eisenhower
+What Is Important Is Seldom Urgent and What Is Urgent Is Seldom Important ~ Dwight D. Eisenhower
 ```
 ```
-Simplicity recognizes the imports thing while ignoring the trivial things
-    — amazon review, on the one thing
+Simplicity recognizes the imports thing while ignoring the trivial things ~ amazon review, on the one thing
 ```
 ```
-exhort one another every day
+exhort one another every day ~ HEB 3:13
-    — HEB 3:13
 ```
 ```
 Seek God with all your heart; Prayer and fasting; Reading and meditating; ~ Philip
 ```
 ```
 The mass of men lead lives of quiet desperation.
-What is called Resignation is confirmed desperation.
-  ~ Henry David Therau
+What is called Resignation is confirmed desperation. ~ Henry David Therau
 ```
 ```
-Very often what God first helps us towards is not the virtue itself but just this power of always trying again.
-~ CS Lewis
+Very often what God first helps us towards is not the virtue itself but just this power of always trying again. ~ CS Lewis
 ```
 ```
 “The more we let God take us over, the more truly ourselves we become - because He made us.
-He invented us."

-~ CS Lewis
+He invented us." ~ CS Lewis
 ```
 ```
-"Living by faith includes the call to something greater than cowardly self-preservation."
+"Living by faith includes the call to something greater than cowardly self-preservation." ~ Tolkien

-~ Tolkien
 ```
 ```
 Every moment…is always Present for Him.
 If you like to put it this way, He has all eternity in which to listen to a split second of prayer…
 ```
 ```
 Hör auf Angst zu haben und kümmere dich nicht darum, das ist meine Aufgabe.
-Du bist so defensiv wenn du Angst hast.
-~ Tim Juretzek
+Du bist so defensiv wenn du Angst hast. ~ Tim Juretzek
 ```
 ```
 "A strong man acts within that which constrains him."
 ```
 ```
-Beweisen und stetig und beharrlich dran bleiben - Jesus hat sich zuerst als Schreiner bewiesen -
-Gott erfüllte Handwerker mit Weisheit
+Beweisen und stetig und beharrlich dran bleiben.
+Jesus hat sich zuerst als Schreiner bewiesen.
+Gott erfüllte Handwerker mit Weisheit. ~ Michael
-~ Michael
 ```

 ```
-"feeding the flesh- which is never satisfied"
+"feeding the flesh- which is never satisfied" ~ Jack

-"Payed from the neck down" meticulous, crafty"
+"Payed from the neck down" meticulous, crafty" ~ Jack

-~Jack

 A worse (woman) would've a done me rightly (=Alot less would've been good for me) ~ Grandad/Jack
 ```

 ```
 Prepare yourself for the Future that's coming, Not the Future you Wish were coming ~ Daniel miessler
 ```
 ```
-You cannot keep birds from flying over your head, but you can keep them from building a nest in your Hair ~ Martin Luther
+You cannot keep birds from flying over your head, but you can keep them from building a nest in your Hair. ~ Martin Luther
 ```
 ```
-Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy.
+Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy. ~ proverbs 28,13

-- proverbs 28,13
 ```

 ```